rsdoiel/antenna/archives/2025/planet_2025.22.md

 ---

-## Israel recovers bodies of Canadian Israeli Judih Weinstein Haggai and husband held by Hamas
+## Israel recovers bodies of Canadian Israeli Judih Weinstein and husband held by Hamas

 date: 2025-06-05, from: CBC, World News